British Values and Prevent

 Promoting British Values in education settings

-During 2014 the Department for Education published guidance on promoting British values in schools to ensure young people leave school prepared for life in modern Britain.
+The Department for Education has published guidance on promoting British values in schools to ensure young people leave school prepared for life in modern Britain.

-In 2022 the Department for Education published new guidance relating to the Prevent duty (updated September 2023) to support designated safeguarding leads (DSLs) working in education settings.
+Also the Department for Education published new guidance relating to the Prevent duty to support designated safeguarding leads (DSLs) working in education settings.

 All have a duty to ‘actively promote’ the fundamental British values of